j14s/ttrpg_notes/ldb_cos/13_night_at_the_tser_pool_camp.md

   - As Iggy insists, everyone gets into the wagon to see what they like find.
 Wojtek asks for armor, and so does Cinter in exchange of his old one.
   - Gaami asks for something to draw attention to wolves/werewolves and way to talk to animals and birds.
   - Zenfira also shares her dream to Gaami, and they decide to talk about it on their way
+  - Wojtek comes in the cart, asks why Pedro does not have horns, if he is family of Iggy
   - In the end, people try to buy some small weapons, armors and a coffee maker from him
+  - While leaving the caravan, Pedro stops Iggy pulls her closer and asks indeed the question why she has horns?
+  - She says she thinks she is cursed, and Pedro says vistaani curses comes with a cost.
+He also says he will inquire about her mom and grandmom (Violet)

 ### Next stop, Vallaki!